Mohammer5/blog-articles/pages/01.home/03_-_Practical-guide-fp-project/item.md

 ### A project's structure

 In a library the name of the root category is obvious: `Library`.
-In the library architecture there can be one or more root root categories.
+In the library architecture there can be one or more root categories.
 They are the index files of our application.
 Let's think about a web application that let's us both view and modify a pdf file.
 We'd have to entry files: